S3cur3Th1sSh1t/WinPwn/README.md

 # WinPwn
 In many past internal penetration tests I often had problems with the existing Powershell Recon / Exploitation scripts due to missing proxy support.
 I also often ran the same scripts one after the other to get information about the current system and/or the domain.
 To automate as many internal penetrationtest processes (reconnaissance as well as exploitation) and for the proxy reason I wrote my own script with automatic proxy recognition and integration.
 The script is mostly based on well-known large other offensive security Powershell projects.
-They are loaded into RAM via IEX Downloadstring.

 Any suggestions, feedback, Pull requests and comments are welcome!